 is of signature $ (s_+;s_-) = ( \rho_2 - \rho_1+1; \rho_1-1)$, with $\rho_n$ as in $($\ref{eq:intro}$)$. \end{theorem} This formulation should be reminiscent of the Hodge index theorem.

 \begin{remark} As we explained above, the standard conjecture of Hodge type is known in characteristic zero.
-Hence Theorem \ref{thmintro} is new only in positive characteristic and for those algebraic classes that cannot be lifted to characteristic zero.
+Hence Theorem \ref{thmintro} is new only for those algebraic classes that cannot be lifted to characteristic zero.
 We discuss the existence of such classes in Appendix \ref{geometricexamples}. \end{remark}

 By combining Theorem \ref{thmintro} with a theorem of Clozel \cite{Clozel} we deduce the following. \begin{theorem} Let $X$ be an abelian fourfold.
 Then numerical equivalence on $X$ coincides with $\ell$-adic homological equivalence on $X$ for infinitely many prime numbers $\ell$. \end{theorem} The fact that homological and numerical equivalence should always coincide is also one of the four standard conjectures.
-The two others (namely K\"unneth and Lefschetz) being known for abelian varieties, Theorems \ref{thmintro} and \ref{thmclozelintro} imply that in order to fully understand standard conjectures for abelian fourfolds what is missing is $\ell$-independency of $\ell$-adic homological equivalence.
+The two others (namely K\"unneth and Lefschetz) being known for abelian varieties, Theorems \ref{thmintro} and \ref{thmclozelintro} imply that in order to fully understand the standard conjectures for abelian fourfolds what is missing is $\ell$-independency of $\ell$-adic homological equivalence.